oxyno-zeta/s3-proxy/docs/feature-guide/api.md

 - If path doesn't end with a slash, the backend will consider this as a file request.
 Example: `GET /file.pdf`

+## HEAD

+Those kind of requests is similar to `GET` ones but won't provide any result body.

+There are working the same way for management cases for directories (eg: `HEAD /dir1/`) or files (eg: `HEAD /file.pdf`).

 ## PUT

 This kind of requests will allow to send file in directory (so to upload a file in S3).